 2) if there is no inflammation in the wound;

-3) if there are no necrotic tissues in the wound;
+3) if there is no necrotic tissue in the wound;

 4) when using antibiotics;

-018. Phase I of the course of the wound process is characterized by everything except:
+018. Phase I of the wound process is characterized by everything except:

 1) development of acidosis;